WeeklyProjects/8puzzle/README.md

-    solve BFS <maxnodes>            : Performs a BFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve DFS <maxnodes>            : Performs a DFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve A* <heuristic> <maxnodes> : Performs a A* algorithm on the current puzzle state with the given heuristic (h1 or h2) until it reaches the goal state or reaches the node limit
+    solve BFS <maxnodes>            : Performs a BFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve DFS <maxnodes>            : Performs a DFS algorithm on the current puzzle state until it reaches the goal state or reaches the node limit solve A* <heuristic> <maxnodes> : Performs a A* algorithm on the current puzzle state with the given heuristic (h1 or h2) until it reaches the goal state or reaches the node limit branch <acceptable> <maxnodes> <tolerance> <max-iterations> : Finds the branch factor of BFS, DFS, and A* with h1 and h2, then will return branch factors that have a depth within acceptable.